gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/microservices.md

    Your HTTP-calls will fail from time to time.
 So make sure you have some retry-mechanism in place.
 But do not retry naively!
-   E.g. retries make not sense if the http-response-code is 400 BAD_REQUEST, no matter how often you try the request will never be successful.
+   E.g. retries make no sense if the http response code is 400 BAD_REQUEST, no matter how often you try the request will never be successful.
    Neither you should do retries on POST requests, HTTP POST requests are by definition not idempotent and you could accidentally create a